Fresh Blueberry Coffee Cake Recipe

 Coffee cake: possibly the greatest combination of words since “fresh coffee.”

 Blending hot, delicious, strong coffee with baked goods isn’t just an act of genius—it’s a necessity.
 It’s soul food.
 It’s the right thing to do any day of the week.
 When it comes to baked goods, coffee cake is an icon—moist, buttery cake cleverly layered with nuggets of cinnamon-sugar streusel.
-We love a slice dunked in hot coffee, but now that summertime is around the corner, we’ll be serving our cake with blueberry iced coffee.
+We love a slice dunked in hot coffee, but now you can serve our coffee cake with blueberry iced coffee and have it any time of year!

-In honor of Blue and Buried—our new, limited-edition, flavored coffee—we tied up our aprons and whipped up something special.
-Blue and Buried Coffee is brimming with natural flavor notes of homemade blueberry jam, luscious vanilla and cinnamon.
-This coffee, paired with Blueberry Coffee Cake, might just be our most delicious kitchen encounter yet.
+In honor of Death Wish Coffee Blue and Buried, we tied up our aprons and whipped up something special.
+Blue and Buried coffee is brimming with natural flavor notes of homemade blueberry jam, luscious vanilla and cinnamon.
+This coffee, paired with blueberry coffee cake, might just be our most delicious kitchen encounter yet.

 Although cultures have likely been sipping on warm beverages with sweets for thousands of years, the concept of coffee cake made its big debut in Europe in the 1600s when coffee arrived at the Port of Venice via the Turkish trade routes.
 While English courts continued to take afternoon High Tea, Northern Europeans finally came to their senses and started sipping coffee instead of tea with sweet, yeasted cakes as a midday break.
 At that time, markets full of sweet baked goods were all over Germany and Denmark, so streusel-laden coffee cakes as we know them most likely originated there.
 Northern Europe sounds delicious. ...